 The annual conference covers a wide range of topics related to robot and human interactive communication, involving theories, methodologies, technologies, empirical and experimental studies.
 The conference also traditionally welcomes papers related to the study of robotic technology, psychology, cognitive science, artificial intelligence, human factors, ethics and policies, interaction-based robot design and other topics related to human-robot interaction.

 PAL Robotics would like to thank RO-MAN, and the IEEE for their work in making this virtual event a success.
 Find more information about upcoming virtual events that PAL Robotics is attending by visiting our website, and learn more about our robots ARI and TIAGo.
-If you have any questions, do not hesitate to get in touch with us
+If you have any questions, do not hesitate to visit our contact page to communicate with us!